Overview - Travel Program

 When do I re-register for next soccer year if I am the parent of a returning travel player?

-When do I register for travel soccer if I am the parent of a new travel candidate?
+When do I register for travel soccer if I am the parent of a NEW travel candidate?

 · First, visit our Travel Tryouts page to find information about the date, time, and field that your child will be evaluated.